mrfinnsmith/sfedits/README.md

 # SF Edits

-A Wikipedia edit monitoring bot that watches for anonymous edits to San Francisco-related articles and posts screenshots to Bluesky and Mastodon.
+A Wikipedia edit monitoring bot that watches for edits to San Francisco-related articles and posts screenshots to Bluesky and Mastodon with automated PII screening.

 Based on [anon](https://github.com/edsu/anon), originally created for @congressedits.

+## Architecture

+**Two-service microservice architecture:**

+1. **Bot service** (Node.js)
+   - Monitors Wikipedia IRC feed for real-time edits
+   - Watches configured SF-related articles
+   - Takes screenshots with Puppeteer
+   - Posts to Bluesky and Mastodon

+2. **PII service** (Python/Flask)
+   - Persistent analyzer with pre-loaded spaCy models
+   - Screens edits for personally identifiable information
+   - Responds in ~100-200ms via HTTP API

 ## How it works

-1. Connects to Wikipedia's IRC feed to monitor real-time edits
-2. Watches for edits to configured SF-related articles
-3. Takes screenshots of the diff using Puppeteer
-4. Posts to Bluesky and Mastodon with the screenshot
+1. Bot detects edit → Fetches diff from Wikipedia
+2. Sends diff text to PII service for analysis
+3. **If PII detected:** Block post, save draft, send DM alerts
+4. **If clean:** Take screenshot and post to both platforms

 ## Quick Start